Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Limit theorems via the method of cumulants for -mixing driving processes

 where $\|\cdot\|_4=\|\cdot\|_{L^4}$, and therefore, using also stationarity and the H\"older inequality we get that for all $t_1<t_2\leq r_1<r_2$,

 Thus, by \cite[Ch.15]{Bil},\, $\cS_n(\cdot)$ is a tight sequence in the Skorokhod space $D[0,1]$.

-Now let show that the finite-dimensional distributions converge.
+Now let us show that the finite-dimensional distributions converge.
 Let us fix some $t_1<t_2<...<t_d$.
 Set $X_k=\varphi\circ\tau^k$.
+Next, let us recall the following general fact.
+Given a vector valued sequence of random variables $Y_n=(Y_{1,n},...,Y_{d,n})$, by the multidimensional version of Levi's theorem, in order to show that $Y_n$ converges in distribution as $n\to\infty$ towards a given random variable $\cZ$, it is enough to show that for every $a\in\bbR^d$ we have

-By considering characteristic function, it is enough to show that any linear combination of $\cS_{n}(t_j)$ converges towards a centered normal random variable with an appropriate variance.
+Therefore, it is enough to show that any linear combination of $Y_{j,n}, j=1,2,...,d$ converges in distribution towards the corresponding linear combination of the coordinates of $\cZ$.
+Returning to our problem, to obtain the appropriate convergence of the distribution of $(\cS_n(it_j))_{j=1}^{d}$ it is enough to show that any linear combination of $\cS_{n}(t_j)$ converges towards a centered normal random variable with an appropriate variance.
 More precisely, let $a_1,...,a_d\in\bbR$.
 Then we need to show that $\sum_{j=1}^{d}a_j\cS_{n}(t_j)$ converges in distribution towards a centered normal random variable with variance

 where $t_0=0$ and $s^2=\lim_{n\to\infty}\frac 1n\bbE[S_n^2]$.
 We first notice that